bob-ros2/bob_launch/README.md

 ### Environment Variables
 * `BOB_LAUNCH_CONFIG` - Path to the YAML config.
 Default: not set
 * `BOB_LAUNCH_AUTOABORT` - Wether to stop launch script if one of the nodes exits.
 This is useful when running in a docker container.
-Default: 1
+If not existing, default: 1

 ### Launch Arguments:
 * `config_nodes` - An optional Ros Nodes parameter file can be provided which will be passed to all contained nodes